 Teachers and staff should be familiar with the district's policies and procedures for attendance accounting.
 These procedures require minor students to have parental consent before they are allowed to leave campus.
 When absent from school, the student upon returning to school, must bring a note signed by the parent that describes the reason for the absence.
 These requirements are addressed in campus training and in the student handbook.
 Contact the principal for additional information.

 Bullying

 Policy FFI

 Bullying is defined by §TEC 37.0832.
 All employees are required to report student complaints of bullying, including cyber bullying, to the principal.
-The district's policy includes definitions and procedures for reporting and investigating bullying of students and is reprinted below:
+The district's policy includes definitions Fruitvale ISD 234909